Attention-Deficit/Hyperactivity Disorder, Adult

 - Frequent pacing, running, or climbing when it is inappropriate to do so

 - Feeling overly restless

-- Difficulty being still for an extended period of time
+- Experiencing discomfort when made to be still for an extended period of time

 - Difficulty engaging in leisure activities